Most insurance plans will cover either all or a portion of the treatment.

 The romantic relationship is often the earliest and most immediate casualty of alcohol and drug addiction.
-The lying, manipulation, physical and psychological aggression and other unique factors that develop in a relationship where one or both parties have a substance use disorder (SUD) quickly erode trust, confidence, comfortability and safety that are essential in any romantic partnership.
+The lying, manipulation, physical and psychological aggression that come along with Substance Use Disorders quickly erode the trust, confidence, comfortability and safety that are essential in any romantic partnership.

-Rehabs that allow couples can help repair relationships in which both or one member of the relationship is struggling with alcohol or drug use disorder.
-While the concept of behavioral couples therapy (BCT) has been around for decades and has been hailed by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) as one of the most outstanding current advances in the area of psychotherapy of alcoholism, it’s become more essential than ever as deaths from drug overdoses and alcohol-related fatalities continue to reach record heights year after year.
+Drug rehab centers that allow couples can help repair relationships in which both or one member of the relationship is struggling with alcohol or drug use.
+Behavioral Couples Therapy (BCT) has been around for decades, hailed by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) as one of the most outstanding advances in the area of alcoholism psychotherapy.
+It has become more essential than ever as deaths from drug overdoses and alcohol-related fatalities continue to reach record highs every year.

-Alcohol and drug rehabs that allow couples go deeper by providing intuitive and targeted care for every aspect of the collective or individuals substance use disorder.
-They are a vital resource for either married or partnered couples to heal as a unit and move forward in recovery.
+Alcohol and drug rehabs allow couples to go deeper by providing intuitive and targeted care for every aspect of the Substance Use Disorder as it relates to relationships.
+Therapists trained in BCT are a vital resource for either married or partnered couples to heal as a unit, and move forward in their collective recovery.

 How Can Couples Rehab for Alcohol and Drug Addiction Help?

-A comprehensive meta-analysis of studies from State University of New York, Harvard and the University of California San Diego reveals that patients who engage in BCT have consistently reported greater reductions in substance use than have patients who receive only individual counseling.
+A comprehensive meta-analysis of studies from State University of New York, Harvard and the University of California San Diego reveals that patients who engage in BCT have consistently reported greater reductions in Substance Use Disorder than those patients who receive only individual counseling.
 Behavioral Couples Therapy is designed for couples who are married or living together seeking help for alcoholism or drug abuse.
-BCT sees the substance abusing patient together with the spouse or live-in partner.
-Its primary aims are to build support for abstinence and to improve overall long-term relationship functioning.
+BCT treats both the substance using person together with the spouse or live-in partner.
+BCT’s primary aims are to build support for abstinence, relapse prevention, and to improve long-term relationship functioning.

-Behavioral couples’ rehab for alcohol and drug addiction focuses on core issues specific to the couple, some of the most common of which include, but are not limited to:
+Behavioral couples rehab for alcohol and drug addiction focuses on core issues specific to your relationship.
+Some of the most common include:

-- Trust Issues – Erosion of trust is one of the primary issues that couples battling collective substance abuse face.
-These issues can manifest through a number of different circumstances, including infidelity, money issues related to substance abuse, emotional support issues and more.
-Couples’ rehab helps bring stability back into the partnership to re-establish trust.
+- Trust Issues – Erosion of trust is one of the primary issues that couples battling Substance Use Disorder face.
+These problems can manifest through a number of different circumstances, including infidelity, money issues related to substance use, lack of emotional support and more.
+Couples rehab helps bring back stability to the partnership and to re-establish trust.

-- Codependency – Codependency and enabling is one of the most common co-occurring mental health issues in relationships where substance abuse is present.
-While it can take many forms, it’s one of the driving forces behind the perpetuation of substance abuse and can lead to a vicious cycle of toxic behavior within a relationship.
+- Codependency – Codependency and enabling are two of the most common co-occurring mental health issues in relationships where substance use is present.
+While it can take many forms, it is one of the driving forces behind the perpetuation of substance use and can lead to a vicious cycle of toxic behavior in a relationship.

-- Intimate Partner Violence – On the more extreme end of the spectrum, intimate partner violence is often a tragic reality in relationships where substance abuse is present.
-Data from the American Society of Addiction Medicine (ASAM) indicates that Substance abuse has been found to co-occur in 40-60% of IPV incidents.
+- Intimate Partner Violence (IPV) – On the more extreme end of the spectrum, Intimate Partner Violence is often a tragic reality in relationships where substance use is present.
+Data from the American Society of Addiction Medicine (ASAM) indicates that Substance Use Disorder was found to co-occur in 40 to 60% of IPV incidents.

-The exact fabric of couples’ rehab will vary, depending upon which facility you and your partner choose; however, couples’ rehab may offer:
+The exact modalities used in couples rehab will vary, depending upon which facility you and your partner choose.
+Couples rehabs typically offer:

-- Inpatient and Residential Treatment – Couples reside in their program for an average of 28-30 days and receive care in a discreet, supportive and comfortable environment.
-Some inpatient rehabs that allow couples may offer gender-specific housing or allow you or your partner to stay together.
+- Inpatient and Residential Treatment – Couples reside in their treatment program for an average of 28 to 30 days and receive care in a discreet, supportive, and comfortable environment.
+Some inpatient rehabs that allow couples may offer gender-specific housing and allow you or your partner to stay together.

-- Outpatient and Intensive Outpatient Care – Outpatient couples’ rehab may be a more viable choice for you and your partner, particularly if one or the two of you have demanding careers or have children to take care of.
-They allow you to attend daily treatment sessions and complete independent therapy exercises given by your therapist.
+- Outpatient and Intensive Outpatient Care – Outpatient couples rehab may be a more viable option for you and your partner, particularly if one or the other have demanding careers or have children in their care.
+Your primary therapist will provide you with daily couples and individual treatment sessions and therapy exercises.

-It’s important to realize that your care need should come before any other consideration.
-If you aren’t able to fully work on your individual and collective self in rehab, it will be hard to maintain any other area of your life, including your job or parental duties in general.
-Your insurance may be able to cover couples’ rehab.
+It’s important to realize that your treatment must be your top priority and primary responsibility.
+You must work on yourself and your relationship in order to succeed in other areas of life, including your job or parental duties.
+Your insurance will likely cover couples rehab.
 Talk to the admissions representative at your prospective facility to learn more.

 Find A Rehab That Allows Couples Today

 The longer you and your partner wait to get the help you need, the more of an impact that addiction will take on your relationship, as well as your individual health and quality of life.
-This will take commitment from both you and your partner, but we’re ready to help you get the process started by finding a rehab that allows couples in your area.
-Start browsing our database of treatment centers to find a location near you.
+This will take commitment from both you and your partner, but we’re ready to help you get the process started by finding a rehab that includes marriage and couples counselling in your area.
 Take the first step toward bringing harmony, trust and function back to your relationship.
-Call now.